Program Administration

 Research Interests: CNS effects of HIV disease and co-factors, such as substance use and co-infections; the identification and validation of novel biomarkers of HIV-associated neurocognitive disorders and the effects of antiretroviral therapy on the central nervous system.

-Associate Professor - Departments of Medicine & Psychiatry, University of California, San Diego
+Assistant Professor - Departments of Psychiatry, University of California, San Diego

 Role on T32: Primary Mentor